syncfusion-content/blazor-docs/blazor/stock-chart/appearance.md

 ---
 layout: post
 title: Appearance in Blazor Stock Chart Component | Syncfusion
-description: Checkout and learn here all about Appearance in Syncfusion Blazor Stock Chart component and much more.
+description: Checkout and learn here all about appearance in Syncfusion Blazor Stock Chart component and much more.
 platform: Blazor
 control: Stock Chart
 documentation: ug